NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Air Leakage: House Pressure**

-The house pressure relative to outside.
+The house pressure relative to outside if providing a numeric air leakage value.
 Required when units are ACH or CFM.

 - **Name:** ``air_leakage_house_pressure``
 - **Type:** ``Double``